ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Then conquer we must when our cause it is just,
 And this be our motto, In God is our trust.
 And the star-spangled banner in triumph shall wave
-O’er the land of the free and the home of the brave
+O’er the land of the free and the home of the brave.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_round-table-a-saturday-review-of-politics-finance_1866-04-14_3_32%2Fsim_round-table-a-saturday-review-of-politics-finance_1866-04-14_3_32_jp2.zip%2Fsim_round-table-a-saturday-review-of-politics-finance_1866-04-14_3_32_jp2%2Fsim_round-table-a-saturday-review-of-politics-finance_1866-04-14_3_32_0004.jp2/pct:7.287118,25.621235,25.900655,15.474398/600,/0/default.jpg"/>
 </td>